(Image copyright Ann Althouse, licensed under Creative Commons, http://www.flickr.com/photos/althouse/141467660/)

 Could you transform your research with vast amounts of computing?

 Come spend a week at the beautiful University of Wisconsin–Madison and learn how.

 During the school, July 15–19, you will learn to use high-throughput computing (HTC) systems — at your own campus or using the national Open Science Grid (OSG) — to run large-scale computing applications that are at the heart of today’s cutting-edge science.
 Through lectures, discussions, and lots of hands-on activities with experienced OSG staff, you will learn how HTC systems work, how to run and manage lots of jobs and huge datasets to implement a scientific computing workflow, and where to turn for more information and help.
 Take a look at the high-level curriculum and syllabus for more details.

 The school is ideal for graduate students in any science or research domain where large-scale computing is a vital part of the research process, plus we will consider applications from advanced undergraduates, post-doctoral students, faculty, and staff.
 Students accepted to this program will receive financial support for basic travel and local costs associated with the School.

-Applications are now closed.
+Applications are now closed and all applicants have been notified of their status.
 We received a large number of applications this year, so thanks to everyone for your enthusiastic interest!

 The OSG User School is part of the OSG Outreach Area — please visit that site to learn about other OSG Outreach activities.